Can a dirty air filter in house make you sick?

-A clean air filter at the source of your home's cold air supply is a great way to reduce indoor allergens.
+It helps remove solid particles from the air, including dust, pollen, mold, bacteria, and other dangerous microorganisms.
 When it comes to a healthy home, indoor air should be clean and free of allergens and other pollutants.
 But when filters get too clogged, dirt, dust and allergens have nowhere to go, reducing air quality.
+To ensure that your air filter is working properly and not making you sick, it's important to change it regularly.

 Elisa Michocki